VisibleReality/obsidian-html-entity/README.md

 # Obsidian HTML Entity Auto-replace

-Automatically replaces any HTML entities you type, such as &amp;alpha; with their actual counterparts, α.
+Automatically replaces any HTML entities you type, such as &amp;alpha; with their decoded counterparts, such as α.

 No configuration, just automatically converts any html entities you type, as soon as you type them.